gajon/blog/_posts/2022-06-11-git-tips-and-tricks.md

 cat: empty-file.txt: No such file or directory
 ```

-We can experiment while in this “detached HEAD” state, we can create new commits
+We can experiment while in this “detached HEAD” state.
+For example we can create
-and they won't affect at all our existing branches.
+new commits and they won't affect other branches.
 If we want to discard this
 experiment we can simply jump to another branch.
 If we want keep the changes
 made in this experiment then we have the option of creating a new branch here.

 Let's open your favorite code editor and change the `README.txt` file so that it
-contains the following lines, then let's save that change in a new commit.
+contains the following lines:

 ```
 This is our first file